anmaped/openfang/doc/install.md

 :heavy_exclamation_mark:WARNING!!
 You may brick your device in this step.
 Be cautious.

+- The bootloader for Xiaomi Dafang with 64M SOC can be found [here](https://github.com/anmaped/openfang/releases)
-The bootloader for Xiaomi Dafang 128M can be found in this [Link](https://github.com/anmaped/openfang/releases/download/rc2_01/u-boot-lzo-with-spl.bin)
+- The bootloader for Xiaomi Dafang with 128M SOC can be found [here](https://github.com/anmaped/openfang/releases)

 ### Flash the bootloader